Title: Miss Meteor

 What I Liked

 ☄️ Lita: Lita was such a refreshing character to read about.
 She is unapologetic about who she is in all of her quirkiness, even if that means people making fun of her or ignoring her altogether.
 Despite how people treat her, she never ceases to be kind and caring.
-I also liked how her body image as a plus-size girl is not a a big point of issue.
-She does mention how it affects how people see her, but it isn’t something she seems to be super focused on.
+I also liked how her body image as a plus-size girl is not a big point of issue.
+She does mention how it affects how people see her, but it isn’t something she is super focused on.
 Proud plus-size girl rep is so wonderful and reading about her experience in the Miss Meteor pageant was a lot of fun.

 ☄️ Chicky: I really identified with Chicky, which is probably why she ended up being one of my favorite characters.
 Despite the fact that so many people in her small town are so dismissive of her, and even though she isolates herself, she remains as much of herself as she feels she can be.
 I enjoyed seeing her development as she goes from someone who runs away from others to keep herself protected to someone who is proud of who she is, especially in regard to her pansexuality, and is willing to stand up for herself and those she loves.